-Two decades ago, wood siding used to be the #1 option for residential siding in America, and historically it has ruled over all others.
-But, not anymore.
+A few decades ago, wood siding used to be the #1 option for residential siding in America, and historically it has ruled over all others.
+But not anymore.

 Wood still offers much versatility, decent insulation and installation that doesn’t necessarily require as much expertise as some other siding options.

 The labor costs for installing wood siding, particularly bevel and board-and-batten planks, is comparatively low (compared to fiber cement siding).
 A handyman can do the job, as can a do-it-yourselfer.
 Like all home improvement projects, a professional contractor will handle installation more efficiently and provide warranties on their service.